manasa-manoj-nbr/Unitrader-SSE/README.md

 Create a new file in the project root named .env.local (or simply .env if you prefer).

-Inside .env.local, copy each key from the PDF, preserving the exact variable names. ****For example:
+Inside .env.local, copy each key from the PDF, preserving the exact variable names. **For example**:

  #Stripe
 STRIPE_SECRET_KEY=sk_test_XXXXXXXXXXXXXXXXXXXX